 So, how can we consciously incorporate "nice" into our daily lives and cultivate a more positive and harmonious world?
 Here are some practical tips and expert advice:

 4. Use "Nice" to Encourage and Uplift: "Nice" can be a powerful tool for boosting confidence and motivating others.
 Use your words to acknowledge their strengths, celebrate their accomplishments, and offer encouragement during challenging times.
 A simple "nice" comment can make a world of difference to someone who is struggling with self-doubt or facing adversity.
-For example, instead of focusing on mistakes, try saying, "I know this is a tough project, but I have faith in your abilities.
+Take this: instead of focusing on mistakes, try saying, "I know this is a tough project, but I have faith in your abilities.
 You've shown great resilience in the past, and I'm confident you'll overcome this challenge too."

 5. Extend "Nice" to Yourself: It's crucial to remember that self-compassion is an essential component of overall well-being.
 Extend the same kindness and understanding to yourself that you would offer to others.
 Acknowledge your own strengths, celebrate your accomplishments, and forgive yourself for your mistakes.
 Practice self-care and prioritize activities that bring you joy and peace.
 This internal "nice" will radiate outwards and make you a more positive and compassionate person overall.